What is a Rebrand?

 - Your audience is confused about what it is you offer

 - You have lost sight of your goals

 If any of this sounds familiar to what you are experiencing, a rebrand may be worth considering.
-With that being said, a “full rebrand”- refers to the process of overhauling your business from the ground up – may not be necessary.
+With that being said, a full rebrand, which is the process of overhauling your business from the ground up, may not be necessary.